OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/ttcp.md

 ---
 title: ttcp
-description: The ttcp (Top Traded Crypto Pairs) page provides details about two backend functions that analyze trading data from decentralized exchanges like Uniswap.
+description: "The ttcp (Top Traded Crypto Pairs) page provides details about two backend" functions that analyze trading data from decentralized exchanges like Uniswap.
 This page includes python source-codes and parameters for the functions, which help in viewing and analyzing the most traded crypto pairs within a chosen timeframe.